Understanding the Recent Fluctuations of Toast Inc's (TOST) Stock - News Heater

 Many brokerage firms have already submitted their reports for TOST stocks, with Robert W. Baird repeating the rating for TOST by listing it as a “Outperform.”
 The predicted price for TOST in the upcoming period, according to Robert W. Baird is $18 based on the research report published on November 10, 2023 of the current year 2023.

-During the last 5 trading sessions, TOST fell by -0.42%, which changed the moving average for the period of 200-days by -39.46% in comparison to the 20-day moving average, which settled at $15.18.
-In addition, Toast Inc saw -21.30% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TOST rose by +7.96%, which changed the moving average for the period of 200-days by -40.99% in comparison to the 20-day moving average, which settled at $14.87.
+In addition, Toast Inc saw -15.03% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TOST starting from Matlock James Michael, who sale 1,292 shares at the price of $14.62 back on Nov 15.
-After this action, Matlock James Michael now owns 33,445 shares of Toast Inc, valued at $18,888 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TOST starting from Comparato Christopher P, who sale 58,000 shares at the price of $15.29 back on Nov 29.
+After this action, Comparato Christopher P now owns 105,320 shares of Toast Inc, valued at $886,588 using the latest closing price.

 Stock Fundamentals for TOST